Parade with Pride

 Key Things to Know

-Flags, banners, and placards are always welcome, provided they are positive, inclusive, and respectful.
-Dogs are welcome too, but must be well-behaved and kept on a lead at all times.
+Flags, banners, and placards are welcome, provided they are positive, inclusive, and respectful.

-When the Parade reaches the Knavesmire, please clear the roadway promptly and move into the festival site so that everyone can arrive safely.
+When the Parade reaches the Knavesmire, participants are asked to move promptly and safely into the festival site so the Parade route can be cleared efficiently.

 Purpose of the Event